Mukhiddin21/rsschool-cv/cv.md

 skills which I have learnt at university and actively contribute to the overall success of any IT industry I work for.

-# Skills and Proficiency: <h2>
+## Skills and Proficiency:

-- HTML5, CSS/SASS
+- HTML5, CSS3/SASS/SCSS
 - JavaScript (Basic)
 - C#
 - VS Code
-- Adobe Photoshop, Illustrator, InDesign
+- Adobe Photoshop, Illustrator, Lightroom

-# Code Example <h2>
+## Code Example

 Kata from Codewars: In this kata I'm creating a function that takes a list of non-negative integers and strings and returns a new list with the strings filtered out.